Splitting formulas for the local real Gromov-Witten invariants: Perturbations and transversality

 The space of RT perturbations \eqref{RT.relative} easily extends to the family of targets.
 As before, we start with the space of real Ruan-Tian perturbations $\nu$ on the total space $(\F,c_\F)$ of the family \eqref{family.smoothings}.
 These satisfy condition \eqref{nu.real} for $X$ equal to the total space of the family $\F$.
-Then we restrict to the subspace \bear \JV^\R(\cal F_{/\De}) \eear of such perturbations which additionally satisfy the following conditions: \begin{enumerate}[(a)] \item $\nu$ is compatible with the fibration i.e. $\pi_*\nu=0$; \item $\nu$ is compatible with the divisors and the nodal locus, i.e. the 1-jet condition \eqref{nu.rel} holds for $X$ equal to the total space of the family $\F$ and $V\subset X$ equal to the union of the marked points and nodes of the family. \end{enumerate} The first condition implies that any $(J, \nu)$ holomorphic map to $\F$ projects to a holomorphic, thus (locally) constant map to $\De$, and therefore its image is contained in a fiber of $\F$ (if the domain is connected).
-Moreover, it implies that the pullback $\nu_s$ of $\nu$ to $\Si_s$ is a real RT perturbation on $\Si_s$, which is compatible with the divisor $V_s$ by the second condition.
-Similarly, the pullback $\wt \nu$ of $\nu$ to the normalization $\wt \Si$ is a real RT perturbation on $\wt \Si$ compatible with the divisor $\wt V$ (the inverse image of the special points of $\Si_0$).
-This defines maps
+Then we restrict to the subspace \bear \JV^\R(\cal F_{/\De}) \eear of such perturbations which additionally satisfy the following conditions: \begin{enumerate}[(a)] \item $\nu$ is compatible with the fibration i.e. $\pi_*\nu=0$; \item $\nu$ is compatible with the divisor $V$ of $\F$ i.e. the 1-jet condition \eqref{nu.rel} holds for $X$ equal to the total space of the family $\F$ and $V\subset X$ the union of the marked points of the family. \item $\nu$ is compatible with the nodal locus i.e. the pullback $\wt \nu=\phi^*\nu$ to the normalization $\wt\Si$ takes values in $T\wt \Si\subset \phi^*T\F$ and satisfies the 1-jet condition \eqref{nu.rel} for $X$ equal to $\wt \Si$ and $V$ equal to the preimage of the nodes of $\Si_0$. \end{enumerate}